mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ## Why did _you_ do this?

-One day, my friend who was also in "the group chat" said "I was thinking.... why didn't _I_ hack Tony Abbott?
-And I realised I guess it's because you have more hubris".
+One day, my friend who was also in "the group chat" said "I was thinking.... why didn't _I_ hack Tony Abbott?[^understanding] And I realised I guess it's because you have more hubris".

+[^understanding]: Which was a big misunderstanding, because I stress once again that I did not subvert any Commonwealths of anything, no matter who's askin'

 I was deeply complimented by this, but that's not the point.
 The point is that you, too, can have hubris.

 You know how they say to commit a crime (which once again I insist did not happen in my case) you need means, motive, and opportunity?
-Means is the ability to use right click > Inspect Element, motive is hubris, and opportunity is the dumb luck of having my friend message me the Instagram post.
+Means is the ability to use `right click > Inspect Element`, motive is hubris, and opportunity is the dumb luck of having my friend message me the Instagram post.

 I know, I've been saying "hubris" a lot.
 I mean "the willingness to risk breaking the rules".
-Now hold up, don't go outside and do crimes (unless it's _really_ funny).
+Now hold up, don't go outside and do crimes (unless it's really funny).
 I'm not talking about breaking the _law_, I'm talking about rules we just follow without realising, like social rules and conventions.

 Here's a simple example.
 You're at a sufficiently fancy restaurant, like I dunno, with white tablecloths or something?
 The waiter asks if you'd like "still or sparkling water?"